Friday, June 25, 2010

 Spring is such a busy time of the year on the farm and this one has been no exception.

+Since we're a grass-based farm, we have to stockpile feed for winter.
 In order to do this, the first grass that grows so quickly and lushly in the spring is mowed, raked, baled and wrapped to preserve it for late fall and winter when there's no grass available.

 We've learned that the hay really needs to be made before Memorial Day in order to have the amount of protein that will be required to keep the cattle thriving during the cold winter months.
 This is a different routine than the more common (in northeast Ohio) way of storing hay as dried grass that is used as a supplement to a corn-based diet for cattle.